 - It is your responsibility to keep your contact information with the State current.
 You must notify the State if you change your email address or move, etc..

 - Of the required 18 CE hours, 1 hour must be in ethics and 1 hour must be in pain management.

 - The 18 hours of CE must be completed during that 3-year renewal cycle.
 CE cannot be taken prior to renewal.
 Classes taken before that will not count towards CE.

 - Massage schools/programs approved by the State for entry level education are approved to offer CE classes.

-- CE providers can also be approved by the NCBTMB, FSTMB, or COMTA.
+- CE providers can also be approved by the NCBTMB, FSMTB, or COMTA.

 - CE hours cannot be carried from one renewal period to the next.
 If you complete extra hours in a 3-year cycle, you still must complete 18 hours for the next renewal.

 - Do not submit CE proof with your license renewal.
 The State conducts random audits of renewals.
 Always keep your CE certificates for at least 4 years after renewal.